 Planet Syria is a coalition of Syrian civil society organisations.

 Thanks to the kind assistance of Jim Fitzpatrick MP, we were recently able to help organise an event for Syrian civil society activists visiting London for the Supporting Syria and the Region conference.
 The event took place in Portcullis House on the 5th of February, the day after the conference, allowing people to discuss their experiences.
+The notes below are a summary of points raised in the discussion.
+Thanks to Howard Mollett of CARE International for his work in compiling these notes.

 We will be showcasing Basil, a ground-breaking short arts film by Syrian director Adnan Jetto.
 It documents some of the creative education projects that Watanili has run with Syrian refugee children on the Turkey-Syria border.
 Basil (a plant that blossoms to reach its full growth) strives to show the creativity and enduring human spirit of Syrian children.
 When given the opportunity, these young refugees still have that war-defying hope and courage to rebuild.
 It’s a heartwarming film that we hope will inspire people to consider the bright future that is possible for Syria.